Criminal and disciplinary proceedings

 Where the incident is being dealt with as a criminal matter, the police will investigate whether there is enough evidence to bring the matter to a trial.
 If it goes to trial, the jury will decide whether it is beyond reasonable doubt that the alleged perpetrator committed the offence.
 If they are found guilty, the courts could impose criminal penalties, such as fines, community service or jail.

 Where criminal proceedings against a student are ongoing, the University will not take disciplinary action until criminal proceedings have concluded.
-In order to ensure the safety of all parties, the University will convene a Risk Assessment Panel under Appendix H of the Policy on Student Conduct and Discipline and may impose precautionary measures such as a temporary suspension until criminal proceedings have concluded.
+In order to ensure the safety of all parties, the University will convene a Risk Assessment Panel under Appendix H of the Policy on Student Conduct and Discipline and may impose precautionary measures until criminal proceedings have concluded.

 If the victim/survivor does not wish to report the incident to the police, they may wish the University to take action instead.
 The University does not have the power to investigate crimes, but it does have the power to investigate breaches of its Policy on Student Conduct and Discipline in cases where the alleged perpetrator is a UoL student.
 If the victim/survivor wishes the University to investigate a student's conduct, they can make a complaint which will trigger an investigation.
 Should there be sufficient evidence for the matter to be taken to a Board of Discipline, the Board will decide whether, on the balance of probabilities, the alleged perpetrator committed the offence.
 If they are found guilty, the Board of Discipline can issue a range of sanctions depending upon the nature of the offence.
 Indicative sanctions for non-academic offences can be found in Appendix I of the Policy on Student Conduct and Discipline.

-If you wish to make a complaint against another student or a member of staff, you can do so formally through the Student Complaints Policy and Procedure.
+If the student wishes to make a complaint against another student or a member of staff, they can do so formally through the Student Complaints Policy and Procedure.
 Advice on making a complaint is available from Student Welfare Advice and Guidance.
-You can also seek independent advice and support throughout the complaints and/or disciplinary process through the Guild of Students.
+Students can also seek independent advice and support throughout the complaints and/or disciplinary process through the Guild of Students Advice Service.

 Guild Advice Service: email@example.com / 0151 794 6868